sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 To be very clear, I know there are possibilities, such as the newer Azure Data Studio powershell notebook feature, and likely other modules that can help with exploration.
 What I'm trying to be clear about is that those are all exceptions to the rule, whereas exploration in Python is a first class citizen from the start. (coming from a dedicated PowerShell addict :grin:)

-Traditionally, I've used Azure Data Studio or SQL Management Studio and run individually queries in a large sql script to explore and manpulate the data.
+Traditionally, I've used Azure Data Studio or SQL Management Studio and run individually queries in a large sql script to explore and manipulate the data.
 However, once you start wanting to pivot, aggregate, sum, and do various other experimental actions, T-SQL can be over complicated to do this for that adhoc work.
 Just because you can do unpivot doesn't mean it's a smarter use of time than using a pivot table in Excel for adhoc work (as much as it pains me to say).

 {{% premonition type="info" title="Azure Data Studio" %}}

-Azure datastudio is making great progress with their SQL Server based notebooks, which I highly recommend checking out.
-It's still in it's infancy, so while it's pretty useful for basics, if you want to stick with a scripted approach to explore, python will be superior.
+Azure data studio is making great progress with SQL Server based notebooks, which I highly recommend checking out.
+It's still in its infancy.
+So while it's pretty useful for basics, if you want to stick with a scripted approach to explore, python will be superior.
 Just recently PowerShell based code cells are available too, I believe.

 {{% /premonition %}}

 However, even better than playing around with data in an Excel sheet, what if you wanted to stay in your programmatic script and start slicing and dicing the data coming back, molding into "tidy data" for what you want to analyze?

-PowerShell and .NET doesn't have the intuitive and experimental data exploration capabilities that have existed for a long time in the Python libraries.
-They are designed to run a visualized scatter chart to help identify patterns.
-This is the forte of Python's libaries, and has much more maturity than doing some homegrown solution work around.
+PowerShell and .NET don't have the intuitive and experimental data exploration capabilities that have existed for a long time in the Python libraries.
+They can easily manipulate, group, mold and visualize the data with minimal effort.
+This is the forte of Python's libraries, and has much more maturity than doing some homegrown solution work around.

-## Juypter Notebooks
+## Jupyter Notebooks

-I'm sticking with Visual Studio Code, so install the data science extension and then create a new notebook directly from the command pallet.
+I'm sticking with Visual Studio Code, so install the python extension `ms-python.python` and then create a new notebook directly from the command pallet.
 Once you open this up you can start writing some markdown notes and then running queries and visualizing the results in one place.

 ## Python Plotly Library